nrosenstein-c4d/c4d-prototype-converter/README.md

 * Converts UserData to Cinema 4D description resource files
 * Generates a Python plugin template file
+* Automatically converts code from Python Generators or Expression Tags to valid code in the plugin template (WIP)

 ### Planned Features

-* Automatic conversion of Python Generators to ObjectData plugins (and alike)
 * A tool to convert Scripts to CommandData plugins

 ### Ideas for the Future